A Complete Guide to Acne Treatments, Scar Types, and Solutions

 Avoid Touching or Picking at Your Skin

-This is an anti-acne skin care tip because picking, squeezing, or popping acne lesions makes the skin more prone to develop scars and get infected.
-It also damages the base tissue, meaning it takes longer to heal, and there could be scarring.
+This anti-acne skincare tip warns against picking, squeezing, or popping acne lesions, as doing so makes the skin more prone to scars and infection.
+It also damages the base tissue, delays healing, and increases the risk of scarring.

 - Do not touch your face; use tools like cotton swabs to treat specific areas.